kunjyadav123/PowerBi_repo/README.md

-# 📊 Power BI Dashboard Project
+# 📊 Power BI Fundamentabls

 ## 📝 Overview
 This repository contains a Power BI dashboard  built to demonstrate my proficiency in data cleaning, transformation, and interactive visual analytics.